nfdi4plants/Swate/README.md

      - You may need a loopback exemption for Edge/IE (whatever is run in your excel version):

         `CheckNetIsolation LoopbackExempt -a -n="microsoft.win32webviewhost_cw5n1h2txyewy"`

+### use install.cmd

+The install.cmd executes several console commands for one of which it needs adminstratorial rights (dotnet fake build -t setup) to install the certificate mentioned above.
+Open powershell as adminstrator and navigate to the Swate-folder ```cd your\folder\path\Swate``` then use ```.\install.cmd``` to initialize the setup.
+While running a installation dialogue for the certificate will open and can be handled as described above.

+By installing this repo via the install.cmd file the MySql password will default to 'example'.

+### Project Decription

 This project uses the [SAFE Stack](https://github.com/SAFE-Stack) to create a website that uses [office.js](https://github.com/OfficeDev/office-js) to interop with Excel.